 Be sure to check out our guide to getting started with Cloudflare on Flywheel for details on how to get Cloudflare set up.

-Cloudflare also caches content fairly aggressively, which can cause delays in new content showing, so we recommend enabling their Development Mode setting when making changes to your site.
+Another note: Cloudflare caches content fairly aggressively, which can cause delays in new content showing, so we recommend enabling their Development Mode setting when making changes to your site.
 It may also be helpful to install the Cloudflare plugin to manage Cloudflare’s caching of your site.

-Finally, note that Cloudflare acts as a reverse proxy, which means that DNS detection tools such as our DNS Health Checker won’t provide accurate results when using Cloudflare.
+Finally, note that Cloudflare acts as a reverse proxy, which means that when using Cloudflare, DNS detection tools such as our DNS Health Checker won’t provide accurate results.

 Learn everything there is to know about what Blueprints are, how to create them and how to make the best use of them.5 Articles